aditzer/Contact-Form-App/README.md

 # Contact Form App
 This is a Flutter using which users can fill a contact form which will be stored in  firestore database.
 I have also added additional functionality using which submitted forms can be seen.

+To access the apk and demo video of the app go to this link: https://drive.google.com/drive/folders/1PGlf8NJ7HUixS5ROKBcyV7aV_Iq1SU9Y?usp=sharing

 ## Components of App
     1. This App uses Flutter Bloc state management library.
     2. Firebase firestore has been used to store data.